Jump to content

 The purpose of the Rosacea Research & Development Institute [RRDi] is to fund research and development for finding a cure for rosacea by establishing a Medical Advisory Committee [MAC] of the best available minds on rosacea and to publish the results of this endeavor to the public and professional groups.
 This MAC will provide the direction of the research.
 Research may also include studying various treatments for the control of rosacea in multi-center, double blind, placebo controlled clinical trial studies.
 The RRDi is commited to support patient advocacy for those suffering from rosacea.
 This organization is open to the public and membership is free and has been organized by rosaceans for rosaceans.
 This organization is a non-profit corporation registered in the State of Hawaii and 501 (c) (3) tax-exempt status approval has been obtained from the IRS effective June 7, 2004.
 The Articles of Incorporation, the Bylaws, and the Conflict of Interest Policy are available for the public.

-Voting Member (a member who choses voluntarily to provide contact information, i.e., first and last name, mailing address and phone number, email addresses)
+Voting Member (a member who choses voluntarily to provide contact information, i.e., first and last name, mailing address and phone number, email addresses) and has a diagnosis of rosacea.

-Non Voting Member (a member who only provides one email address)
+Non Voting Member (a member who only provides one email address).

 A rosacean is anyone who is diagnosed by a physician as having rosacea.
 All that is necessary to be designated a voting member is a statement from the member that a diagnosis of rosacea has been obtained from a physician as well as the contact information mentioned above for voting members.
 Voting members should be rosacea sufferers (rosaceans).